-Employers can call 206-256-5297, send an email to business.laborstandards@seattle.gov, or submit an on-line inquiry form.
+Employers can call 206-256-5297 submit an on-line inquiry form or send an email to business.laborstandards@seattle.gov.

 OLS does not share information about employer questions with our enforcement team.
-Phone conversations and email conversations with employers are kept separate from the investigation process.
+Phone conversations and email conversations with employers are kept separate from the investigative process.